 Donors support our organization.
 We’re a qualified public charity.
 Our supporters can make a one-time donation, or sign up for an automatic monthly pledge.
 We have advertising programs for business sponsors.

 To make this racing experience happen, we need volunteers.
 It takes a lot of people contributing their time and skills to make our organization run.
-We need race day volunteers, non-race day volunteers, and long-term administrative volunteers.
+We need race day volunteers, and non-race day volunteers.

 Next you need to come to our events!
 We will send you information for each race.